Last Updated on

 - Add the chipotle peppers and the thyme to the slow cooker, then cook on low for six hours.

-- Add a dollop of sour cream (optional).
+- Serve on egg noodles with a dollop of sour cream (optional).

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!